What If We Expanded Child Care Subsidies?

 Child care is a critical family need, allowing parents to work while keeping children safe and supporting their healthy development.
 But quality child care is expensive and difficult to find, particularly for low-income parents, who face additional challenges affording and finding care while they work.

 Child care subsidies from the Child Care and Development Fund (CCDF) can help low-income families with children younger than 13 (or older children with special needs) pay for child care, yet CCDF’s funding is only sufficient to provide subsidies to a fraction of eligible families.
 But what if the child care system were funded so that more eligible families could participate?

 These fact sheets and accompanying brief explore how many additional children would be served and the effects on maternal employment and child poverty if child care subsidies were significantly expanded.

 Using the Urban Institute’s Analysis of Transfers, Taxes, and Income Security microsimulation model with 2016 American Community Survey data, we modeled an expansion of child care subsidies so that all families with incomes below 150 percent of the federal poverty guidelines who met their state’s other eligibility criteria and wanted a subsidy received one.

-We produced fact sheets for all 50 states and the District of Columbia to illustrate the effects of the expansion:
+We produced a national fact sheet and fact sheets for all 50 states and the District of Columbia to illustrate the effects of the expansion: